cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 ![](./img/vscode-open-folder-2.png)

 The first time you do this, you'll be asked if you trust the authors of the files in this folder.
+Click `Trust Folder & Continue`.
+Then, the second window will pop up.
 Check the box `Trust the authors of all files in the parent folder`, and then click the `Yes` button:

 ![](./img/vscode-folder-trust.png)